thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-07-11-polymorphic-relationships-with-ecto-and-postgres.md

   check: "num_nonnulls(article_id, video_id) = 1")
 ```

-Here we define a constraint that makes sure that only one of those columns are filled at the same time, which means thata any given comment is only associated to an article or video and never both at the same time.
+Here we define a constraint that makes sure that only one of those columns are filled at a time, which means that any given comment is only associated to an article or video and never both at the same time.

 ---